bagisto/user-guide/src/getting-started/introduction.md

 * **Multi Currency & Multi Locale** – Sell worldwide with built-in currency and exchange rate handling, translations for 22 locales, and full right-to-left (RTL) support.
 * **Payment & Shipping Methods** – Built-in payment and shipping options that can be extended with your own integrations.
 * **Marketing Tools** – Cart price rules, catalog price rules, coupons, email campaigns, and abandoned cart recovery.
+* **Generative AI** – [Magic AI](../configure/magic-ai.md) writes product and page copy, generates product images, translates reviews, lets shoppers search by photo and personalises the order confirmation, using the AI provider you choose.
+The storefront also exposes its actions to AI shopping agents in browsers that support them, the first step toward agentic commerce.
 * **CMS Pages** – Create and manage static content pages for your storefront.
 * **Access Control** – Admin users, roles, and granular permissions for your team.
 * **Reporting** – Sales, customer, product, and visitor reports to track how your store is performing.